 First, it helps artists to save time.
 When everything is in its place, artists can quickly find their supplies and get to work.

 Second, it prevents supplies from being damaged or lost.
-Art supplies can be expensive, so it’s important to store them properly to protect your investment.
+Art supplies can be expensive, so storing them properly is essential to protect your investment.

-Finally, organizing allows artists to see their supplies at a glance, which can help them to plan future projects and make better use of their materials.
+Finally, organizing allows artists to see their supplies at a glance, which can help them plan future projects and use their materials better.

-For all these reasons, it’s clear that artists need to keep their art supplies organized in separate containers.
+For all these reasons, it’s clear that artists must keep their art supplies organized in separate containers.

 Here are some ways you can store supplies and stay organized in your creative space:

-Lable Containers – use a label maker to make labels for all of your storage containers.
+Lable Containers – use a label maker to make labels for your storage containers.
 This will help you easily identify what is stored where.

 Storage Bins – keep all of your essential documents, finished artwork, and works in progress in archival storage boxes.
 Flat files work well for prints and paperwork.